top of page

 Many people tell me they want to strengthen their core but find that common exercises only aggravate their back.
 That’s often because those moves don’t engage the glutes, back stabilizers, and deep core muscles that actually protect your spine.

-You don’t need crunches or six-pack abs to have a strong core and you don’t need to suffer through exercises that leave you feeling more stiff or sore.
+You don’t need crunches or six-pack abs to have a strong core.
+You don’t need to suffer through exercises that leave you feeling more stiff or sore.
 You just need a strategy that builds stability instead of strain.

-Let’s get the heart of it and better understand what the core is.
-Then I’ll break down my three favourite core moves.
+Let’s get to the heart of it and better understand what the core is.
+Then I’ll break down my three favorite core moves.
 These exercises are ideal for beginners with back pain or anyone looking for safe core strengthening after 50.

 Why Some Core Exercises Hurt Your Back